sarbogast/development/README.md

 - Setting up the Docker Hub repositories
 - Continuously Deploying with Tutum

-By the end of the tutorial, the release piple will look like this:
+By the end of the tutorial, the release pipeline will look like this:

 ![](assets/pipeline.png)